SAP/open-ux-tools/packages/preview-middleware/README.md

 ```

 ### Different Path and Debugging enabled
-With this configuration, the app will be local FLP will be available at `/preview.html` and the log level is `debug`.
+With this configuration, the local FLP will be available at `/test/myFLP.html` and the log level is `debug`.
 ```Yaml
 server:
   customMiddleware: